AVIX SUPPORT

 1. The video format is not supported by AVIX

-2. The video format is to big handle in an easy way
+2. The video format is too big to handle in an easy way

-3. Several separate movie files should be combined to one big file.
+3. Several separate movie files should be merged into one big file.

 We recommend one of the following softwares: